Skip to content

 Independent special schools are self-managed and not directly funded by the Local Authority, and accessing them can be a different process to mainstream settings.

-You can find a list of independent and non-maintained special schools and colleges on the main government website:
+You can find a list of independent and non-maintained special schools on the main government website:

 Out of Area Placements